Why Everyone Needs a Life Clarity Journal (Not Just Older People)

 • Who would notify your workplace if you were suddenly ill?

-• How would your flatmate access utility accounts?
+• How would a partner/flatmate access utility accounts?

-• Where would your family find your insurance details?
+• Where would your family find insurance details?

-• Who knows your medical information and allergies?
+• Who knows your key medical information and allergies?

 • School routines and contact details